top of page

 Size of Tank

-The ability of a water heater to meet peak demands for hot water is indicated by its "first-hour rating."
-Read more on first-hour rating for further information.
+A water heater's ability to meet peak demands for hot water is indicated by its "first-hour rating."
+For further information, read more on the first-hour rating.
 This rating accounts for the effects of tank size and the speed by which cold water is heated.

 CHART 1: NUMBER OF PEOPLE RECOMMENDED SIZE OF TANK